systemsecologygroup/EasterIslandABM/README.md

 A cell has additionally dynamic properties:
 - trees
-- area-weighted distance to freshwater lake  or  water penalty which depends on the droughts
+- area-weighted distance to freshwater lake / water penalty which depends on the droughts
 - population
 - number of trees cleared
 - number of occupied gardens